nasjonalmuseet/DiMu-API-documentation/readme.md

 DigitaltMuseum and API to the metadata is provided by [KulturIT](https://www.kulturit.no).
 A general API documentation (in Norwegian only) is at https://api.dimu.org/doc/public_api.html.
 The documentation below is based on KulturIT's documentation and on Nasjonalmuseet's experience of using the API to create web applications using our own data in DiMu.
 [Disclaimer](disclaimer.md)

-The API endpoint is `https://api.dimu.org/`
+The API base url is `https://api.dimu.org/`

 <h2>DiMu museums and collections</h2>